vmware/terraform-provider-vra/website/docs/index.html.markdown

 }
 ```

-See the sidebar for usage information on all of the resources, which will have
+See the sidebar for usage information on all the resources, which will have
 examples specific to their own use cases.

 ## Argument Reference